 There’s so many things that you can add to hash, the list is pretty long.
 You can even swap out the corned beef for other meats like leftover steak, chicken or turkey.

-This homemade corned beef hash recipe is so much better than anything I’ve had in any diner or restaurant.
-You can make the flavors your own by swapping out the ingredients you prefer or have on hand.
+Our homemade corned beef hash recipe is so much better than anything I’ve had in any diner or restaurant.
+Make the flavors your own by swapping out the ingredients you prefer or have on hand.

 Cooking the eggs in a different skillet also makes it a little easier for portioning out this hash.
 Cook as many eggs as you need per person then top of your hash with one or two eggs…depending on how hungry you are!